biicode/docs/c++/examples/sqlite.rst

 	$ bii new examples/sqlite

-Unzip those files in your block, then you need to resolve all the dependencies of this ``main.cpp``.
-Then you can compile it
+Unzip those files in your block, then you need to resolve all the dependencies of this ``main.cpp`` and you can compile it:

 .. code-block:: bash